atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-legacy-textmate-grammar.md

 ---
-title: Creating a TextMate Grammar
+title: Creating a Legacy TextMate Grammar
 ---
-### Creating a TextMate Grammar
+### Creating a Legacy TextMate Grammar

 Atom's syntax highlighting can be powered by two types of grammars.
+If you're adding support for a new language, the preferred way is to [create a Tree-sitter grammar](../creating-a-grammar).
+Tree-sitter grammars have better performance and provide support for more editor features, such as the `Select Larger Syntax Node` command.

-This section describes the most well-known type: TextMate grammars.
+This section describes the Atom's legacy support for TextMate grammars.

 TextMate grammars are supported by several popular text editors.
 They provide a set of _regex_ (regular expression) patterns which are assigned _scopes_.
 These scopes are then turned into the CSS classes that you can target in syntax themes.